Profile: Hosni Mubarak

 Mubarak was released from prison in August that year but placed under house arrest before being transferred to a military hospital.

 In May 2014, Mubarak was found guilty of embezzlement, and sentenced to three years in prison.
 His sons were sentenced to four years each.
+The convictions were overturned in January 2015, but by May a retrial reinstated the same sentences.

 In November 2014, he was finally acquitted in a retrial of conspiring to kill protesters during the 2011 uprising against his rule.
 At the same time, he was also acquitted of corruption charges involving gas exports to Israel.